top of page

 (Now On with the Countdown!)
-No. 2

-in collaboration with Carlos Alomar
+In collaboration with Carlos Alomar

-Appropriated lyrics: “What's Going On” (1971), “She's Gone”(1973), “Baby Come Back” (1977), “Don't Leave Me This Way” (1975), “True” (1983)
+“What's Going On” (1971), “She's Gone”(1973), “Baby Come Back” (1977), “Don't Leave Me This Way” (1975), “True” (1983)

-The 1970s witnessed numerous crises: Watergate, OPEC, gas shortages and the energy crisis, fiscal crises, nation-wide droughts, and burning rivers, to name a few.
-With these crises came a pervading sense of tumult, catastrophe and anxiety.
+The 1970s witnessed numerous crises: Watergate, OPEC, gas shortages and the energy crisis, fiscal crises, droughts, and burning rivers, to name a few.
+With these crises came a pervading sense of tumult, catastrophe, and anxiety.
 These feelings—familiar today—were powerful enough to ignite progressive change.
-On the heels of the idealism of the late 60s, the 70s bore out not just a loss of innocence, but larger feelings of loss: loss of national cohesion, and a loss of control at a global scale—a feeling many are struggling with in 2020 and 2021.
+On the heels of the idealism of the late 60s, the 70s bore out not just a loss of innocence, but larger feelings of loss—of national cohesion, of control at a global scale—a feeling many are struggling with today.

-This sense loss was reflected in popular music of the decade.
-More Top 40 songs of the 70s were ballads about disillusionment and regret than in any other decades.
-“What’s Going On” by Marvin Gaye—written in 1970—is considered a cultural catalyst in the birth of theenvironmental movement.
-Most of these popular songs employed the common convention of strong, harmonized backing vocals that reflected and/or commented on the pain and anguish in the refrain of each chorus.
+This sense of loss was reflected in the popular music of the decade.
+More chart-topping pop songs of the 70s proclaimed disillusionment and regret than in any prior decades.
+“What’s Going On” by Marvin Gaye—written in 1970—is considered a cultural catalyst in the birth of the environmental movement.
+These popular songs employed the standard convention of strong, harmonized backing vocals that reflected and/or commented on the pain and anguish in the refrain of each chorus.

-Listeners would send in stories of love and longing or loss to Kasem, asking for a song to be played for someone far away.
+Listeners would send in stories of love and longing to Kasem, requesting a song to be played for someone far away.
 It was the one moment in the otherwise mechanized process of the show that humanized my favorite songs in a surprisingly intimate way.
 To shift from this emotional moment back to the driving pace of the show, Kasem would cry, “Now on with the countdown!”